AppStoreFoundation/docs/README.md

 ![AppCoins Protocol - Distributed and Trusted App-based Transactions Protocol ](images/coverProtocol.png)

-## What is the AppCoins protocol ?
+## What is the AppCoins Protocol ?

 The AppCoins protocol is an open, neutral and distributed platform for App Store flows (In-App Purchases, User Acquisition, App Vetting) built on the Ethereum blockchain.